Processing multiple texts

 .

-Otherwise, use the following to apply a spaCy model on a lazy collection docs
+Otherwise, use the following to apply a spaCy model on a stream docs

 without triggering its execution: